StackVista/stackstate-docs/configure/health/health-synchronization.md

 ![Health synchronization pipeline](../../.gitbook/assets/health-sync-pipeline.svg)

 ### Consistency models
 SUSE Observability health synchronization relies on different consistency models to guarantee that the data sent from an external monitoring system matches with what SUSE Observability ingests and shows.
 The consistency model is specified in the `"health"` property of the [common JSON object](/configure/health/send-health-data/send-health-data.md#common-json-object) or as an argument in the SUSE Observability CLI when health data is sent to SUSE Observability.
-The supported models are: `REPEAT_SNAPSHOTS`, `REPEAT_STATES` and `TRANSACTIONAL_INCREMENTS`.
+The supported models are: `REPEAT_SNAPSHOTS` and `TRANSACTIONAL_INCREMENTS`.
 {% tabs %}
 {% tab title="Repeat snapshots model" %}
 The `REPEAT_SNAPSHOTS` consistency model works with periodic, full snapshots of all checks in an external monitoring system.
 SUSE Observability keeps track of the checks in each received snapshot and decides if associated external check states need to be created, updated or deleted in SUSE Observability.
 For example, if a check state is no longer present in a snapshot.
 This model offers full control over which external checks will be deleted as all decisions are inferred from the received snapshots.
 There is no ambiguity over the external checks that will be present in SUSE Observability.